krobbi/advent-of-code/README.md

 Puzzle inputs are given similar names to the code that solves them.
 For example, the puzzle input for `src/advent_of_code_2015/day_1_not_quite_lisp.rs` should be located at `inputs/advent_of_code_2015/day_1_not_quite_lisp.txt`.

+# Dependencies
+Dependencies are mostly avoided for puzzle solutions, but they are sometimes used to avoid "reinventing the wheel":
+* [md5](https://crates.io/crates/md5) - MD5 hashing in 2015 day 4

 # Credits
 Advent of Code was created by [Eric Wastl](https://was.tl/) and is a registered